 - You must have a place to go that you know is in better shape than where you currently are.

 In general, unless you have a specific, known safe place as your final destination, I don’t advise people to bug out.
 Just “heading for the hills” is a very poor plan.
 You might not make it.
-But heading for Grandma’s house or some known, safe place could be a very good plan indeed, depending on whether Grandma is ready, willing and able to accept you!
+But heading for Grandma’s house or some known, safe place could be a very good plan indeed, depending on whether Grandma is ready, willing, and able to accept you!

 For these reasons (and more), staying and defending your house is sometimes the only reasonable course of action, even if it seems dangerous.
 For the most part, looters and people looking for food are going to have plenty of easy victims, so if you show a little willingness to use force to defend your property, you’ll likely send people on to the next house.

-That is, until the next house is already empty and you appear to be the last house on the block with any food and water left.
+That is until the next house is already empty and you appear to be the last house on the block with any food and water left.
 If you’re in a bad enough area, your neighbors may “gang up” on you and demand your supplies or your life.
 This is truly a worst-case scenario, and unless you literally have a house full of battle rifles and people trained to use them (and the willingness to shoot your neighbors), you’re sunk.
 This is why the best situation by far is to keep your neighbors informed and help them get prepared.
 Then you (both your member and non-member neighbors) can act as a group, defending your neighborhood and sharing the supplies you have with anyone willing to help defend you.

 When you have this kind of situation going, your neighbors realize you are their lifeline.
 You supply them with food and water, and they will help support you because they are, in effect, supporting their own lives.
 The best situation is when your neighbors and other ward members have their own food and water supplies.
-That way, they aren’t depleting yours, and they have a strong motivation for getting together with you defend your neighborhood.
+That way, they aren’t depleting yours, and they have a strong motivation for getting together with you to defend your neighborhood.
 (More on this below.)

 STORING (AND HIDING) YOUR FOOD

 Storing food is just as important in the city as in the country, but hiding it is far more important.
-That’s because in the worst areas, marauders will be going from house to house, demanding your food or your life.
+That’s because, in the worst areas, marauders will be going from house to house, demanding your food or your life.
 If you’re dumb enough to put everything you own in the obvious places, you might as well not buy it in the first place.
 They will find it.
-To count on having any amount of food left over after the marauders break in, you’ll need to hide your food.
+To count on having any amount of food leftover after the marauders break-in, you’ll need to hide your food.

 One alternative is to plan on defending your home with force.
 If you have enough gun-wise people in the house, and enough firearms and ammo, you can probably pull this off.
-But most of us aren’t nearly as experience with firearms as the gang members.
-A better alternative might be to plan on bringing you supplies to your ward/stake building where all of the Saints can both pool and defend their resources.
+But most of us aren’t nearly as experienced with firearms as the gang members.
+A better alternative might be to plan on bringing your supplies to your ward/stake building where all of the Saints can both pool and defend their resources.
 This of course will depend greatly on your local Bishop and Stake President.